initpy/go-book/methods.rst

     }

     /*
-     Notice how we specified a reciever of type Rectangle to this method.
+     Notice how we specified a receiver of type Rectangle to this method.
-     Notice also how this methods -in this case- doesn't need input parameters because the data it need is part of its reciever r */
+     Notice also how this methods -in this case- doesn't need input parameters because the data it need is part of its receiver r */
     func (r Rectangle) area() float64{
-        return r.width*r.height  //using fields of the reciever }
+        return r.width*r.height  //using fields of the receiver }

-    // Another method with the SAME name but with a different reciever. func (c Circle) area() float64{
+    // Another method with the SAME name but with a different receiver. func (c Circle) area() float64{
         return c.radius*c.radius*math.Pi
     }